atrancong/foto-app/readme.md

 ```
 sh docker_install.sh
 ```
-Check Docker installed with `which docker`.
+This script installs Docker on the Droplet.
+You can check that Docker is installed with `which docker`.

+Make a directory for drone.io:

 ```
 mkdir droneio
 cd droneio
 ```

-Copy Dockerfile and add oAuth token and secret.
+Copy Dockerfile into this directory and edit the file to add oAuth token and secret.

 ```
 docker build -t my_drone .
 sh run_drone.sh
 ```

-Run `docker ps` to check that drone.io container is running.
+This builds and runs the container.
+Run `docker ps` to check that the container is running.

 At http://MACHINE_IP_ADDRESS:8080/login, login with Github and activate repo.